Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 So, what about the *Remote Data Adapter*?
 We could implement it in any language that supports socket programming, but in this article, we will do something more interactive, which does not require any programming.
 We will use a very normal telnet client to connect to the Proxy Data Adapter and will manually play the ARI Network Protocol.
 Should be fun...

-The Proxy Data Adapter listens on two TCP ports and the Remote Data Adapter has to create two sockets.
+The Proxy Data Adapter listens on two TCP ports (at least, this is mandatory for Servers earlier than 7.4, then it is supported for backward compatibility).
+Hence, the Remote Data Adapter has to create two sockets.
 One socket is used for interactions based on a **request/response** paradigm (this is a *synchronous channel*).
 The other socket is used to deliver **asynchronous events** from the Remote Adapter to the Proxy Adapter (this is an *asynchronous channel*).
 Therefore, our Remote Data Adapter will be comprised of two telnet windows.
 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-socket -->

 ### The Network Protocol